Chart Color Schemes

 Sydney (North) - Millers Point has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 116 infrastructure projects that could impact the area.
-Notable ones include Barangaroo Precinct, Eastern Distributor M1 Maintenance and Upgrades, Pitt Street Metro Over Station Development - North Tower, and Central Barangaroo Development.
-The following list details those likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 121 projects potentially impacting the region.
+Notable initiatives include Barangaroo Precinct, Eastern Distributor Maintenance and Upgrades, Pitt Street Metro Over Station Development - North Tower, and Low and Mid-Rise Housing Policy.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.